YQ0628/YQ0628/README.md

 I'm a first year MPA student at SIPA concentrating on EPD, and specializing in DAQA and GPP.
 Although I have no idea about my future path currently, I want to navigate more gender-related social problems and advocate for gender equality.

 In my free time, I like gaming!
-Recently, I'm obsessed with Splattoon 3, a game on Nintendo Switch (though I'm really bad at it).
+Recently, I'm obsessed with Splatoon 3, a game on Nintendo Switch (though I'm really bad at it).
 Let's team up and play together if you're also playing it!🥰

 <!--
 **YQ0628/YQ0628** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.